metio/terraform-provider-k8s/docs/resources/external_secrets_io_cluster_secret_store_v1beta1.md

 Optional:

+- `conditions` (Attributes List) Used to constraint a ClusterSecretStore to specific namespaces.
+Relevant only to ClusterSecretStore (see [below for nested schema](#nestedatt--spec--conditions))
 - `controller` (String) Used to select the correct KES controller (think: ingress.ingressClassName) The KES controller is instantiated with a specific controller name and filters ES based on this property
 - `refresh_interval` (Number) Used to configure store refresh interval in seconds.
 Empty or 0 will default to the controller config.
 - `retry_settings` (Attributes) Used to configure http retries if failed (see [below for nested schema](#nestedatt--spec--retry_settings))